rasmus-kirk/halo/documents/thesis/05-arith/04-build.md

 - *motivation*: concise notation for zipping two vectors.

 \begin{definition}[New Wires]
-A function that yields new output wires for a gadget from the current state's UUID.
+A function that yields new output wires for a gate from the current state's UUID.
 \end{definition}
 $$
 \begin{array}{rl}